 Wild Bitter Gourd Benefits People With Metabolic Syndrome

+Wild Bitter Gourd (WBG) has shown to ameliorate metabolic syndrome in animal studies.
 Nevertheless, it remains unclear if WBG has beneficial effects on MetS in humans or not.

 Mechanism of action:

 It has been known that Peroxisome Proliferator-activated receptors (PPARs) are nuclear receptors that control lipid and carbohydrate metabolism.
 The activation of these receptors helps to treat MetS.